The Max Headroom Incident: Chicago’s Creepiest TV Hack

-On the night of November 22, 1987, televisions across Chicago hiccupped.
+On the night of November 22, 1987, televisions across Chicago hiccupped in a way that still haunts the world.

 And then it happened.

 The screen crackled, twisted, and was suddenly overtaken by a man in a rubber Max Headroom mask, bobbing and twitching against a backdrop of swaying corrugated metal.
-His voice was distorted.
-His movements were jittery.
-And then, as suddenly as it began, he vanished.
+His voice was distorted and movements were jittery.
+Then, as suddenly as it began, he vanished.

 Later that same night, it happened again.
 This time during a Doctor Who rerun on PBS affiliate WTTW.
-But this time, the intrusion lasted longer…nearly 90 seconds, and got stranger.
+But this time, the intrusion lasted longer…nearly 90 seconds, and got much much stranger.

-No hacker has ever claimed responsibility.
-No suspect was ever caught.
+No hacker has ever claimed responsibility, and no suspect was ever caught.
 Nearly four decades later, the Max Headroom signal hijacking remains one of the most chilling and unsolved digital pranks in American broadcast history.

 But was it really just a prank?